Stair Calculator

 Naturally, this rule is not all, which is why building codes in all countries define a few additional limits.
 Our stair rise and run calculator will warn you about exceeding the limits set in the 2015 International Residential Code (IRC), but if you're not using this particular document, make sure to double-check these values!

-• Headroom: no less than 6 feet 8 inches (2032 mm).
-To verify the headroom requirement, you need to pick "yes" in the headroom restriction section.
+Headroom: no less than 6 feet 8 inches (2032 mm).
+To verify the headroom requirement, tick the "Display headroom restriction details" checkbox at the end of the first section of the calculator.

 Apart from the comfort criteria, building codes include also a wide range of safety criteria.
 We mentioned some in the paragraph above: the staircase width (vital in a fire emergency) and the headroom (helps to avoid a bump on the head).
 There is one special safety element that the codes tend to describe in detail: balusters.